When It Comes to Performance Issues, Know How to Give Feedback

 Without neutral observation, effective feedback is nearly impossible, whether that feedback is aimed at a process, a group of people, or an individual.
 When using feedback to help people improve their processes or change behaviors, follow a few simple guidelines to make that feedback effective.

 1. Acknowledge the need for feedback.
 People need feedback to improve, just as processes do.
-We get feedback from our customers in the form of market research and sometimes in the form of complaints, from our processes in the form of data, and from our fellow employees via nonverbal communications, frustrations, or inquiries.
+We receive feedback from our customers through market research and occasionally in the form of complaints.
+Additionally, we gather feedback from our processes through data and from our fellow employees via nonverbal communications, frustrations, or inquiries.

 2. Give both positive and negative feedback.
 Feedback offers us not only recognition of our strengths, but also help for those areas where we can improve.

 3. Understand the context of the feedback.
-Feedback is sometimes harder to receive than to give, so understand what led up to the giving of feedback.
-When giving feedback plan it carefully; pay attention to where it will occur and why.
+Feedback is sometimes harder to receive than to give, so it's essential to understand what led up to the giving of feedback.
+When giving feedback, plan it carefully; pay attention to where it will occur and why.

 4. Know when to offer feedback.
 As with all communication, the receiver must be in a position to hear it without defensiveness or anger.
 So pay attention to the timing and deliver the feedback within a context of listening to and caring about the group, the individual, and the process.